Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Main results

-The existence of $(h_{(i)},T_{(i)})$ follows from classical ODE theory.
-Moreover it follows from the energy conservation stated below in \eqref{conserv(i)} and from the continuity of the Kirchhoff-Routh stream function $\psi_\Omega$ in $\Omega$ that $T_{(i)}$ is the time of the first collision of $h_{(i)}$ with the outer boundary $\partial \Omega$ of the fluid domain.
-If there is no collision, then $T_{(i)}=+\infty$.
+\begin{rem} Indeed \eqref{ODE-mass} is a Hamiltonian system associated with the energy \eqref{conserv(i)}.
+For further Hamiltonian aspects related to System \eqref{ODE-mass} we refer for instance to \cite{VKM}. \end{rem} From \eqref{conserv(i)} and the regularity of the Kirchhoff-Routh stream function $\psi^\Omega$ in $\Omega$ we deduce that $\overline{T}$ is the time of the first collision of $\overline{h}$ with the outer boundary $\partial \Omega$ of the fluid domain.
+If there is no collision, then $\overline{T}=+\infty$.